SoftJourn/SJ_COINS_Hyperledger_Fabric/README.md

 ``
  * Run **docker-compose up** to start network
  * Run **scripts/createChannel.sh** to create mychannel
  * Run **scripts/deployCC.sh** to compile, deploy, install and instantiate chaincode.
-It creates a currency 'SJCoin' with 'sj_coin' as minter
+It creates a currency 'SJCoin' with 'sj_coin' as minter, then it mints 10_000_000 SJCoins to sj_coin account

 ### Stop network
  * Press **Ctrl + C** to stop running network containers